 Treat the clothing as you would any other area of your drawing: by first massing in the general values.

-the only area where I can still see the white of the paper is the light area on the face, and the chest and collarbone area.
+Once I have done this, I have reached an important stage in the drawing: the only area where I can still see the white of the paper is the light area on the face, and the chest and collarbone area.

 I can now focus on comparing and modifying my values.